Augustin-Mikhail/Leon_design/README.md

 # Leon_design
-The first project with Html and css only
+The first project with HTML and CSS only

+## Project Notes